-I write informally about classic and contemporary fiction, poetry, and nonfiction at Rosemary & Reading Glasses.
+I wrote informally about classic and contemporary fiction, poetry, and nonfiction at Rosemary & Reading Glasses from 2013-2017.

-On Rosemary & Reading Glasses, you’ll find reviews, weekly poetry posts, and the occasional author interview (with writers like Celeste Ng, Andy Weir, and Hailey Leithauser).
+On Rosemary & Reading Glasses, you’ll find reviews, poetry posts, and the occasional author interview (with writers like Celeste Ng, Andy Weir, and Hailey Leithauser).
 I’m very fond of giving reading recommendations, solicited and not, so if you don’t find what you’re looking for on the blog, please feel free to get in touch!